Read This First

 Prompt 1: Elaborate on the notion that “correlation is not causation”.

-The pressure point is The notion that “correlation is not causation”: this is where Correlation Is Not Causation stops being merely named and starts guiding judgment.
+The live issue is The notion that “correlation is not causation”.
+This is where Correlation Is Not Causation starts to guide judgment instead of merely sounding important.

-The central claim is this: The phrase “correlation is not causation” is a fundamental concept in statistics and scientific research, emphasizing that a relationship between two variables does not automatically imply that one causes the other.
+In plain terms: The phrase “correlation is not causation” is a fundamental concept in statistics and scientific research, emphasizing that a relationship between two variables does not automatically imply that one causes the other.

 Definition of Correlation